 Gabrieli had two daughters, one of which sold the house around 1980 to Evegenios Chirdaris, the previous owner of the house.
 The interior layout has been redesigned but some traditional features such as the old bread oven in the upper part of the house remain intact.

-The Merchant’s House Boutique Bed & Breakfast Suites will be open from 15th April 2017 until 15th October 2017.
+The Merchant’s House Boutique Bed & Breakfast is open for the summer season from April/May until October/November.

-Rates are based on 2 people sharing a suite and include breakfast* on our terrace overlooking the old village.
+Rates are based on 2 people sharing a suite and include breakfast.
 Minimum stay 2 nights, with a recommended stay between 2-7 nights.
-There are 5 tavernas, all within 1 minutes walk of the B&B, that are open for both lunch and dinner.
+There are 5 tavernas, open for both lunch and dinner, all within 1 minutes walk of the B&B. Each suite has a minibar & there's an 'honesty bar' for guests [open from 5 to 11pm daily] and guest information & relaxation room in the 'Katoi.'

 April from €140 to €170